Note on Coleman's formula for the absolute Frobenius on Fermat curves: Introduction

 \section{Introduction}

 We modify Euler's gamma function $\Gamma(z)$ into

 and focus on its special values at rational numbers.
-Here we put $\zeta(s,z):=\sum_{k=0}^\infty (z+k)^{-s}$ to be the Hurwitz zeta function and the last equation is due to Lerch.
+Here we put $\zeta(s,z):=\sum_{k=0}^\infty (z+k)^{-s}$ to be the Hurwitz zeta function.
+The last equation is due to Lerch.
+One has a``simple proof'' in \cite[p17]{Yo}.
 The gamma function enjoys some functional equations:

+For proofs, see \cite[\S 3, 4]{Ar}.
 The main topic of this paper is a relation between such functional equations and monomial relations of CM-periods, and its $p$-adic analogue.
 We introduce some notations.

 \begin{dfn} Let $K$ be a CM-field.
 We denote by $I_K$ the $\mathbb Q$-vector space formally generated by all complex embeddings of $K$:

 We identify a subset $S\subset \HKC$ as an element $\sum_{\sigma \in S}\sigma\in I_K$.
 Shimura's period symbol is the bilinear map